gnugat/ssc-btlr/README.md

-GnugatQuickCommandsBundle
+sfQuickCommands
 =========================

-A Symfony2 bundle to run quickly daily commands (composer, doctrine, cache, etc).
+Scripts allowing to speed up your workflow/process by running sets of daily Symfony2 commands (composer, doctrine, cache, etc).